apache/usergrid/docs/entity-connections/retrieving-entities.md

 # Retrieving connections

-Viewing all of an entities connections
 To see all of the connection types associated with an entity, simply retrieve the entity.

-All of the connection types the entity has made to other entities will appear in the metadata.connections property.
+All of the connection types the entity has made to other entities will appear in the ``metadata.connections`` property.

-All of the connection types that other entities have made to the entity will appear in the metadata.connecting property.
+All of the connection types that other entities have made to the entity will appear in the ``metadata.connecting`` property.

-For user entities, following/followers connections can be accessed by sending a GET request to the URL in the collections.following and collections.followers properties.
+For user entities, following/followers connections can be accessed by sending a ``GET`` request to the URL in the ``collections.following`` and ``collections.follower``s properties.

 Retrieve connected entities by connection type
 To get a list of entities a specified entity has connected to with a specific connection type, do the following: